Beauchief Abbey: Ladies Spring Wood (also known as Totley Wood)

 It has been designated a Site of Special Scientific Interest for its biological interest, under the name "Totley Wood".
+All land within Totley Wood SSSI is owned by the local authority.

 Parkbank Wood

 This is also an old mature wood, though it has seen more active use in the past and may not be primary ancient woodland.
 There is again evidence of charcoal and white coal manufacture in the form of charcoal hearths and Q-pits, and also evidence of former quarrying and boundary ditches, which may indicate that the area was at one time cleared for agriculture.
 This is also now mostly mature sessile oak, and has public footpaths granting access, including the Sheffield Round Walk.

 The parkland, though it has had its topography altered for the golf courses, still includes evidence of mediaeval ridge and furrow farming.